 The Herald Sun Aria, established in 1924, is Australia’s oldest and most prestigious prize for emerging classical singers.
-2018 sees the Herald Sun Aria enter a whole new era as Melbourne Opera signs on as an official partner for the next five years.
+2021 sees the Herald Sun Aria enter its 4th year with Melbourne Opera as their official partner.

 Widely regarded as the nation’s most prestigious competition for emerging opera singers, the Aria offers nearly $60,000 in cash prizes to enrich the training of our brightest talent.
 Entries must be aged between 19 – 36 years of age for this wonderful competition.

 A night of opera – watch the drama and anticipation unfurl as five finalists compete against each other accompanied by the Melbourne Opera Orchestra under the baton of Greg Hocking.

 The finalists will perform two Aria each, giving the audience an insight into various world operas as well as a night of sophisticated exhilaration.
 Master of Ceremonies, ABC’s Christopher Lawrence, will give a brief synopsis of each Aria.
 Also performing will music and voice students from the Victorian College of the Arts Secondary School.